A Certain Scientific Railgun season 3

-The third season of the Japanese animated television series A Certain Scientific Railgun, based on the manga of the same name, follows Mikoto Misaka teaming up with Misaki Shokuhō to stop the plans of Academy City's dark side during Daihasei Festival.
-The season, known as A Certain Scientific Railgun T, was produced by J.C.Staff and directed by Tatsuyuki Nagai from a series composition written by Shogo Yasukawa.
+The third season of the Japanese animated television series A Certain Scientific Railgun, marketed as A Certain Scientific Railgun T, is based on the manga series of the same name written by Kazuma Kamachi and illustrated by Motoi Fuyukawa.
+The season follows Mikoto Misaka teaming up with Misaki Shokuhō to stop the plans of Academy City's dark side during Daihasei Festival.
+Produced by J.C.Staff, the season was directed by Tatsuyuki Nagai with series composition supervised by Shōgo Yasukawa.

-Rina Satō, Satomi Arai, Aki Toyosaki, and Kanae Itō reprise their roles from the previous two seasons of A Certain Scientific Railgun.
+A Certain Scientific Railgun T sees the return of the main cast members Rina Satō, Satomi Arai, Aki Toyosaki, and Kanae Itō.
 Azumi Asakura joins them as Shokuhō, whom she also voiced in the first and final episodes of A Certain Scientific Railgun S. Production of the third season was announced in October 2018, with Nagai returning as the director.
-Yasukawa was confirmed as the series composition writer in September 2019.
+Yasukawa was confirmed as the head of series composition for the season in September 2019.

-A Certain Scientific Railgun T began airing in Japan on January 10, 2020, and consists of twenty-five episodes.
-Several episodes got delayed due to the COVID-19 pandemic, which caused the season to conclude on September 25, 2020, instead of June as was originally scheduled.